holographicSol/OmegaFindv2/README.md

     Buffer max.
 OmegaFindv2 is reading files to ascertain what the files are during various scan techniques.
 BMAX specifies how many bytes of each file to read.
-    If you have very large files on the system then be careful increasing BMAX, while also considering that BMAX minium should be at least 2048 Bytes.
+    If you have very large files on the system then be careful increasing BMAX, while also considering that BMAX minimum should be at least 2048 bytes to get a good idea of what each file really is.

 Help: